October 20, 2017

 A puncture-proof vascular graft, silicone microspheres, improved eye disease imaging, a pocket-sized colposcope, improved hernia solutions, a platform for predictive surgical complication risks, and an infant IV vest—Duke’s cutting-edge innovations were out in force at Monday’s Invented at Duke Celebration.

 The event honored Duke faculty, staff, and students whose research has the potential to improve and save lives.
-Robin Rasor, the Executive Director of the Office of Licensing and Ventures (OLV), said, “The Invented at Duke celebration is an opportunity for us to showcase how the cycle of discovery to commercialization helps to translate technology into products and services that have a real impact on society.”
+Robin Rasor, the Executive Director of the Office of Translation and Commercialization (OTC), said, “The Invented at Duke celebration is an opportunity for us to showcase how the cycle of discovery to commercialization helps to translate technology into products and services that have a real impact on society.”

 “This is such an exciting time to be at Duke.
 From the interdisciplinary work of our Institutions to student collaborations and clinical research, we are thinking creatively about the world’s most intractable problems and actively finding solutions to solve them,” President Price said speaking in front of a crowd of over 300 alumni, faculty, staff, students, and members of the local community.